 - A visit to Las Medulas, where the Romans had mines, leaving behind some extraordinary landscapes

-- Wineries we will visit will most likely include Tilenus, Pittacum, Castro Ventosa, Losada, Demencia & Luna Beberide (subject to change)
+- Wineries we will visit may include Tilenus, Pittacum, Castro Ventosa, Losada, Demencia & Luna Beberide (subject to change)

 To reserve your spot, e-mail Shannon@GrapeHops.com or call (805) 886-1551.